 Obstructive sleep apnea:

 Patients with obstructive sleep apnea stop and start breathing several times while asleep.
-This may occur several hundred times a night, with each occurrence lasting several seconds, causing heavy snoring, morning headache, sore throat or daytime drowsiness.
-If not properly treated, obstructive sleep apnea may result in irregular heartbeat, high blood pressure, heart failure, lung disease and impotence.
+This may occur several hundred times a night, with each occurrence lasting several seconds.
+Obstructive Sleep Apnea can cause heavy snoring, morning headaches, sore throat or daytime drowsiness.
+If not properly treated, obstructive sleep apnea may result in irregular heartbeat, high blood pressure, heart failure, lung disease and/or impotence.

 Insomnia is the inability to fall asleep.
 It may be caused by psychological factors, such as depression or stress, sleep apnea syndrome, muscle twitches during sleep, or physical pain.
 Environmental factors such as lifestyle and personal crisis may also result in insomnia.